BaptisteL54/ECL-DataViz/README.md

 This one is a tool in which the user enters a word and a streamgraph is then created.
 200 tweets are studied and all those containing the selected word are chosen, and the other words of the tweets are stored.
 Then a sum is done of all these other words and we can see them in the graph.
 So he streamsraph shows the usage over time for the words most highly associated with the search word.
 In the example, the word coffee is chosen, and for example a lot of tweets also contained the word need.
 It's also interactive and if we chose a stream shape, we highlight it and have access to the related tweets.

+#Conclusion

+As it has been said, the streamgraph is a particular graph which is aesthetic and presents easily the global trends, but is not adapted if the values are important since just their proportions are visible.
+The first two examples are the most popular streamgraphs and depicts well the strengths and weaknesses of the streamgraphs, described in the first part of this document.
+Other examples exists on the internet, but they don't show other interesting aspects.